jefferycwb/SMM/README.md

 Ioslides (Rmarkdown) presentation source files.

+default.html is the io template with company branding and logo properly shown.

 ### Data

 Data can be downloaded from the Human Mortality Database using *demography* package.
 Own credentials are required.